Everybit-legacy/everybit.js/whitepaper/README.md

 <a name="appendix"></a>
 #Appendix

-<a name="ordermatters"></a>
-##The importance of ordering
-The JS specifications state that an object is an unordered collection of properties.
-This means the order of traversal of the keys of an object may vary between browsers.
-Additionally, two otherwise identical objects may have different property orderings even within the same browser.
-When those objects are serialized their string forms will not be identical even though the objects are value-wise equivalent.
-Their signatures won't match and they won't validate properly.

-Fortunately, all modern browsers order the keys of freshly created objects the same way (so long as they don't include  numeric keys).
-By creating a fresh object, EveryBit.js sidesteps these issues, and also prevents any clumsily added decoration properties from blocking validation.

 <a name="decentralizingusernames"></a>
 ###Decentralizing the username system
 At present, updates to username records must be performed using a single API access point at https://<span>i</span>.cx/api/users/api.php.